laanp/Icarus_Mods_Separated/laanp-RespawnResourcesOW_Readme.md

    remove this mod Pak file from the \mods directory.
 Now you can restart the game and play with all resources replenished!

 3. You can repeat this process as many times as you want for all of your Open World prospects.

+NOTE*** Will not reset Scoria, Clay or Obsidian rock formations (anything you can mine with a Sledgehammer).

 ## Disclaimer
 - Backup and save all user data before installing or using any mods.